How to Start a Cleaning Business & Become Successful

 • What equipment will I need to start a cleaning business?

-How to Start a Cleaning Business
+How to Start a Cleaning Business in 10 Easy Steps

-• Getting yourself ready with the right mindset
+1. Get yourself ready with the right mindset

-• Customizing your business plan
+4. Develop your cleaning business startup plan

 Doing something for the first time probably means leaving your comfort zone.
 It implies that you swim out of known waters with an understanding of the consequences.
 So, you have to ask yourself: is that me, and is that something I feel ready for and comfortable with?